-When Irish America first interviewed Dennis Long, in January 1986, he was part of a new generation of Irish American CEOs.
+When Irish America first interviewed Dennis Long, in January 1986, he was part of a new generation of Irish American corporate leaders.
 “Irish Americans are really only now reaching the top levels of business, law, finance and politics,” he told publisher Niall O’Dowd.
 “We’re the third generation and we’ve paid our dues.
 It’s now time to put something back.”

 He certainly did that.